Gastric Sleeve rules: using the sleeve for weight loss success

 Bariatric surgery is the best tool available for people with obesity that want a better lifestyle, increase years to their lives and look forward to being their very best selves.

 Sadly, since surgery does pretty much all the work during the first months and weight loss is easily achieved regardless of any changes being made, patients may not find necessary to put the effort into acquiring new dietary or exercise habits.
 For these reasons, some patients may choose or prefer calorie dense foods and justify these choices due to the fact that the scale is still going down.
 As the pouch reaches its final size by nine months after surgery and eating starts feeling more comfortable, food intake capacity increases.
 A previous experience of eating calorie dense foods, not taking supplements, not establishing mealtimes, grazing or not exercising can cause suboptimal weight loss, early plateaus and even weight regain.

-At a year from surgery, weight loss success will depend on the changes made during this time.
+At a year from surgery (such as a gastric sleeve in Mexico), weight loss success will depend on the changes made during this time.
 The principle for long-term weight control as a weight loss patient is being able to:

 • identify satiety

 • meet nutritional needs from quality food and supplements

 “The definition of insanity is doing the same thing over and over again, but expecting different results”.